Serving the San Fernando Valley,

 How We Will Help You

-Our firm provides legal counsel, litigation services, and dispute resolution in most civil matters.
+Our firm provides personalized guidance, litigation and lawsuit services.
 We are experienced in formation and the operating aspects of business, real estate and non-profits.

 Areas of interest include real estate, land use, permits, entitlements, trespass, quiet title, easements and boundaries.
 Construction and real estate development are also of particular interest.

 Having founded and managed numerous local and regional organizations, we assist our entrepreneurial clients in business formation, operations, and disputes.
 We have unique experience with non-profits and foundations.
-Areas also include trademarks, trade secrets, licensing, franchises, intellectual properties and Internet.
+Areas also include trademarks, trade secrets, licensing, franchises, intellectual properties and Internet issues.

 The New Gold Rush